 - Internationalization of the Spanish Higher Education Unit: information for international students.

-- National Distance Education University (UNED): information about verifying qualifications and courses.
+- National Distance Education University: information about studying degrees, Master’s, Doctorates and virtual courses.

 - Servicio Español para la Internacionalización de la Educación (SEPIE): information for international students.